ros2/design/articles/content_filtering.md

   [action use case]
   "uuid = %0 OR uuid = %1" DEADBEEF CAFEFEED : subscribe only interest goal ids which client handlers possess.
   ```
-- Multiple filter_expression and expression_parameters can be modified dynamically at runtime.
+- A single filter_expression and a sequence of expression_parameters can be modified dynamically at runtime.
   This is because of use cases for `/parameter_events` and action `feedback` and `status` topics, parameter filtering expression is dependent on user application, and action client has multiple goal id to handle.

 ### Improvement Result